cloud-hero/microservices-python2.7/README.md

-# microservices-python2.7
+## Python micro-services container

-Container used for launching python micro-services
+Container used for launching python micro-services.